-Welcome to the getting started guide for Backblaze B2 and CloudBerry!
-Backblaze B2 and CloudBerry will only need to be set up one time.
+Welcome to the getting started guide for Backblaze B2 and MSP360!
+Backblaze B2 and MSP360 will only need to be set up one time.
 Once you have completed the steps below, you will have a true set-it-and-forget-it backup solution in place.

 You can also download this guide as a PDF.

 If you haven’t done so already, create an account at https://www.backblaze.com/b2/sign-up.html

 - Enter your email address and password to create your Backblaze account.

 - You can then verify your phone number to begin using B2.
 You’ll automatically be prompted to go to My Settings to set up a phone number for your account.
 The mobile phone number you enter MUST be able to receive SMS messages.
 Note: If you already have a Backblaze account, you can log in at https://secure.backblaze.com/user_signin.htm and click on My Settings.